Alpine-lines/minty/README.md

 Options:
-  -o, --output <deploy-file-path>  Path to write deployment info to (default: "minty-deployment.json") -c, --contract <contract>        Contract template to deploy.
-Must be either Minty, OpenMinty, or
+  -o, --output <deploy-file-path>  Path to write deployment info to (default: "minty-deployment.json") -f, --file <file>                Collection metadata file for contract deployment.
-                                   PreMinty
-  -n, --name <name>                The name of the token contract -d, --description <desc>         A description of the token contract -i, --image <image>              An image file path for the token contract -s, --symbol <symbol>            A short symbol for the tokens in this contract -e, --exUrl <exUrl>              The external url of the collection website -s, --sellerFee <fee>            The seller fee, in basis points, to be charged to opensea sellers and
+  -c, --contract <contract>        Contract template to deploy.
+Must be either Minty, OpenMinty, or PreMinty -n, --name <name>                The name of the token contract -d, --description <desc>         A description of the token contract -i, --image <image>              An image file path for the token contract -s, --symbol <symbol>            A short symbol for the tokens in this contract -e, --exUrl <exUrl>              The external url of the collection website -s, --sellerFee <fee>            The seller fee, in basis points, to be charged to opensea sellers and credited to the listed fee recipient
-                                   credited to the listed fee recipient -r, --recipient <recipient>      The fee recipient where seller fees will be sent following sales on opensea.
+  -r, --recipient <recipient>      The fee recipient where seller fees will be sent following sales on opensea.
   -m, --metadata <metadata>        The token contracts metadata in JSON format -f, --file <file>                Path to the JSON file containing the token contracts metadata.
   -h, --help                       display help for command